Suicide of Rehtaeh Parsons: Reactions

 Following the suicide, Rehtaeh Parsons's mother, Leah Parsons, went public with the story and started a memorial Facebook page called "Angel Rehtaeh."
 The blog of Rehtaeh's father, Glen Canning, also went viral.
 The story drew international attention and sparked outrage on the Internet, with CBC reporting the phrase "Nova Scotia" was "trending on Twitter worldwide."

 Canadian Prime Minister Stephen Harper commented on the case, saying he was "sickened" by the story and that the online bullying was "simply criminal activity."
 Rehtaeh's funeral on April 13 was attended by 500 people, including Nova Scotia Premier Darrell Dexter, who said he came "first and foremost as a father trying to imagine what kind of incredible, unfathomable grief could be visited upon a family."

 There are reports that members of the hacker group Anonymous involved itself in tracing the alleged perpetrators of the incidents Parsons suffered.
 In its news release, Anonymous blamed the death on "school teachers, administrators, the police and prosecutors, those who should have been role models in the late Rehtaeh's life."
-Later, Anonymous announced it would not publicize the names of the individuals it believed to be the rapists, in respect of the Parsons family's wishes.
+Later, Anonymous announced it would not publicize the names of the individuals it believed to be the rapists, out of respect for the Parsons family's wishes.
 Leah Parsons had called for the case to be settled legally rather than by vigilantes.

 Parsons' suicide and the circumstances surrounding it have been compared to those of British Columbian Amanda Todd and with Audrie Pott, a fifteen-year-old girl from Saratoga, California, United States, and appear to show similar characteristics.
 New laws are being considered after these events.
 Parsons has been described as a "victim of sexting".

 After her suicide, posters appeared locally in support of the boys who allegedly attacked Parsons.
 The RCMP expressed concern that the posters might lead to vigilantism, although they did not name the accused.

 On April 26, 2013, Christie Blatchford wrote in the National Post that a problem in the case was that one of Parsons' friends claimed Parsons was "flirtatious" on the night the photo was taken, was seen laughing in bed with two boys and also there were "accounts from Rehtaeh herself and independent evidence, including retrieved online messages, that supported the suggestion the sex that took place was consensual."
 Blatchford also wrote the photo did not show Parsons' face.
 In response, Parsons' father, Glen Canning, accused Blatchford of victim blaming and argued, "The two boys involved in taking and posing for the photograph stated Rehtaeh was throwing up when they had sex with her.
 That is not called consensual sex.
 That is called rape."